oskarsVismanis/GSoC-2023/draft-proposal.md

 =====================
 - Study ROS 2 and MoveIt 2, read MoveIt 2 concepts
 - Get familiar with open-source contributions by doing 1-2 "good first issue"'s
-- Study the "parallel planning API for moveit_cpp"
+- Study the "move_group_interface" planning pipeline and the "parallel planning API for moveit_cpp"

 **Plan**
 =====================